 - They were made by an “active employee”.

 - They were “baseless”.

 - They were previously “evaluated and dealt with”.

-February 24, 2020 – Prior to the market opening but following the press release above, MTY held its investor conference.
-During the conference, CEO Eric Lefebvre confirmed O’Connor’s statements above.
-In addition, following one analysts’ question regarding pace of CSC’s closures, Lefebvre stated, “[O]bviously, there’s always going to be more store openings than more store closures for Cold Stone just because it’s such a big brand….
-[T]hings are going to go well” (“Lefebvre’s Statement” or “Statement”).
+February 24, 2020 – During the MTY investor conference, in response to questions regarding the pace of Cold Stone’s closures, Lefebvre stated, “[O]bviously, there’s always going to be more store openings than more store closures for Cold Stone just because it’s such a big brand….
+[T]hings are going to go well”.
 Lefebvre also repeatedly stated it would pause its focus on acquisitions to prioritize stabilizing franchisee profitability.

-February 24, 2020 – Following MTY, Lefebvre and or O’Connor’s statements that the whistleblower allegations were “baseless”, “dealt with” and that CSC would always grow, MTY’s stock soared 9% in trading on the good news.
-This was despite that Restaurant Brands International Inc., MTY’s nearest competitor, and the market were -1.6% and -2.0%, respectively, and analysts were underwhelmed with MTY’s financial performance.
-Therefore, it appears that investors were relying on the statements of MTY, Lefebvre and or O’Connor that all is well.
+February 24, 2020 – After MTY, Lefebvre and O’Connor’s false statements to investors in response to the whistleblower allegations, MTY’s stock soared 9% in trading on the good news.
+This was despite that Restaurant Brands International Inc., MTY’s nearest competitor, and the market were -1.6% and -2.0%, respectively, and analysts were underwhelmed with MTY’s results.
+Therefore, it appears that investors were relying on the February 24, 2020 communications by MTY, Lefebvre and O’Connor that all is well.